Boise, ID Development Impact Fees (2026)

 |---|---|---|---|

 Transportation / roads ACHD Transportation/Road Impact Fee — ACHD Ordinance 254, effective March 1, 2026.
 Per multi-family unit.
-Levied by Ada County Highway District. | per dwelling unit | $2,371 | Ada County Highway District Mar 1, 2026High |
+Levied by Ada County Highway District.
+VERIFIED against govdelivery ACHD bulletin. excludeFromTotal set true on verification: multifamily land use, not part of the single-family representative total. alternative · not added to total | per dwelling unit | $2,371 | Ada County Highway District Mar 1, 2026High |

 Parks & recreation City Parks Impact Fee — Multifamily Regional Parks (per unit) — City impact fees are charged per dwelling unit regardless of SF vs MF (tiered by unit size).
 MF unit in 1,401-2,100 sf tier pays the same per-unit Regional Parks/Fire/Police as SF; Local Parks varies by area.
-Listed once for MF reference; excluded from SF total. alternative · not added to total | per dwelling unit | $1,652 | City of Boise Oct 1, 2025Medium |
+Listed once for MF reference; excluded from SF total.
+VERIFIED against FY2026 impact fee schedule PDF. alternative · not added to total | per dwelling unit | $1,652 | City of Boise Oct 1, 2025Medium |

 Water & sewer connection fees